Semigroups related to additive and multiplicative, free and Boolean convolutions: Commutation relations between Boolean and free convolution powers

 On the other hand, ${\pi }^{\boxplus t}$ is not $\boxtimes$-infinitely divisible for $t<1$ as shown by P\'{e}rez-Abreu and Sakuma; see Proposition 10 of \cite{PA-S}.
-This shows that we cannot extend Theorem~\ref{thm05} to $t<1$, even if ${\mu }^{\boxplus t}$ exists. \end{exa}
+This shows that we cannot extend Corollary~\ref{thm05} to $t<1$, even if ${\mu }^{\boxplus t}$ exists. \end{exa}